Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 The most accessible and most universal solution involves a small card reader, sent together with the card, which starts the registration process when the card is inserted into it.

-The cardholder simply has to present one finger to the card sensor several times to capture the fingerprint details.
+The cardholder has to present one finger to the card sensor several times to capture the fingerprint details.

 This creates a reference template, securely stored in the card, used for fingerprint comparison during payments.